truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

 <a name="io"></a>
 ##Interaction Object
 The **Interaction Objects** are those small balls that each Webble has on the border when "_Main_" selected.
-There are 12 of them avialable around the border, but by default only 3-4 are activated.
+There are 12 of them available around the border, but by default only 3-4 are activated.
 The Webble-template developer may configure and activate (or deactivate) freely any of those for its own need.
 In the Webble-template the developer just define an Interaction object array object and all is set up automatically, but if the need for fine grain power exist, then that is also available.
 To access the Interaction object array one use `$scope.theInteractionObjects` and to access a specific interaction object method one use `$scope.theInteractionObjects[i].scope().ioMethod();`.
 As a Webble template developer one can manipulate the default interaction objects to the fullest, but one should probably avoid it if possible because it will confuse Webble users who are used to certain behaviors.